tpenguinltg/scripts/README.md

 =======
 Some personal scripts that I use.
 Most are not intended to be used as-is; instead, use them as a base to create your own personalized scripts.

-All scripts are released under the [https://opensource.org/licenses/MIT](MIT license).
+All scripts are released under the [MIT license](https://opensource.org/licenses/MIT).

 alarm.sh
 --------